*Note: there will be footnotes.

 First of all, I am happy to say that I have good news for you.
 If you’ve ever had this thought, it means that you are a kind person who is concerned with the wellbeing of others, and that you care enough to want to help and not make things harder for someone having a hard time.
 And that is admirable.

-Unfortunately, this line of thinking often results in the opposite effect, and makes people who are already having a hard time feel even worse.
-Avoiding talking to a person about something that has disrupted their life in a big way–even when it’s well-intentioned and coming from a place of care–results in further isolation, loneliness, and emotional pain for the one who is suffering.**
+Unfortunately, despite your best intentions, this line of thinking/inaction often makes people who are already having a hard time feel even worse.
+Avoiding talking to a person about something that has disrupted their life in a big way—even when it’s well-intentioned and coming from a place of care—results in further isolation, loneliness, and emotional pain for the one who is suffering.**

 Speaking from personal experience, when truly painful and upsetting things happened to me, I was, on some level, never not thinking about it.
 I have not have a single day go by recently during which I forgot that my mom died, that my friend died, or that I had a miscarriage.
 It’s always there, even when I’m not actively thinking about it.
 And when someone approaches me and brings it up with the intention of offering comfort and support, my emotional reaction is almost*** always “Oh thank goodness, I get to say all these things I’m feeling out loud and have them acknowledged, what a relief.”
 Never ever not once has my reaction been “What are you talking about?
 My mom didn’t die, she’s at home right now…wait, oh god, it’s all coming back to me…I had it all wrong, she did die…oh dear god no…why…Why?…Why did you say this!?!?!
 THIS HAS BROUGHT UP HORRIBLE MEMORIES FOR ME THAT I’D TUCKED AWAY LIKE A SQUIRREL HIDING NUTS FOR THE WINTER AND NOW I CAN NO LONGER ESCAPE THE AWFUL REALITY BECAUSE OF YOU!!!